Kong/docs.konghq.com/app/konnect/updates.md

 ## June 2023

-**Makelog Integration**
+**Release announcements in Konnect**
-: Makelog integration will allow {{site.konnect_saas}} feature teams to publish product updates in time with the feature releases and also manage the in-product release annoucements based on feature flags.
-Once integrated, customers will see the latest feature updates easily and quickly in UI.
+: With Makelog integration, you can now see the latest feature and update announcements in the {{site.konnect_saas}} UI.
 ## May 2023

 **Gateway 3.3 Support**